Jeroen Kijk in de Vegte

 Jeroen Kijk in de Vegte (born 14 June 1974) is a Dutch television presenter, radio DJ and voice actor.
 He was one of the sidekicks in the radio show ruuddewild.nl presented by Ruud de Wild.
+He is the voice over in the shows RTL Boulevard and B&B Vol Liefde.
+He was also the voice over for Eigen Huis & Tuin.

 Career

 He was the voice over for Eigen Huis & Tuin from 1996 to 2020.
 In 2003, he presented the television show Veronica Vibes which was not very successful.
+He presented Het Beste Idee van Nederland in 2004, a television show in which contestants present their inventions to a jury.

 In 2017, he participated in the 17th season of the popular television show Wie is de Mol?.
 In 2020, he appeared in a special anniversary edition of the show, called Wie is de Mol?
 Renaissance, which featured only contestants of previous seasons.
 He was the titular Mol of that season.